nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 Now, let's talk some code!
 Let's try to re-create the Roman Empire simulation game example that we discussed above.

-In the ancient Rome, Romans used to export olives and grapes (no wonders Italy is still famous world wide for olive oil and wine!).
-In our game we want to be able to sell olives and grapes as a mean to acquire more _aurei_.
+In ancient Rome, Romans used to export olives and grapes (no wonders Italy is still famous worldwide for olive oil and wine!).
+In our game, we want to be able to sell olives and grapes as a mean to acquire more _aurei_.

 We are going to have two functions that can increase the balance by `50` _aurei_ which we are going to call `sellOlives()` and `sellGrapes()`.
 We will also assume that every time the balance is changed, it is persisted to a data storage of sort (e.g. a database).
 For the sake of this example, we won't be implementing the data storage for real, but we will just simulate some random asynchronous delay before reading or modifying a global value.
 This will be enough to illustrate how we can end up with a race condition.